protongraph/protongraph/README.md

 Follow the instructions on this repository: https://github.com/proton-graph/environment

-## Build from source

-If the pre-built binaries doesn't work on your system, you can export the project by following the instructions on this repository: https://github.com/HungryProton/concept_graph_environment

 ## Social medias

 Despite being a very new project, the ConceptGraph community is growing.
 Head over to the Discord server if you want to ask for help